algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Ghost AI

+All the ghosts have a scatter mode.
+In this mode, they stay in the corner they are assigned to, as described in [the functional specification](/documents/functional/functional-specifications.md)

 Each ghost has a different behaviour pattern.

 - Blinky, the red one, is the most agressive one.
 He is always chasing Pac-Man, wherever it goes.
 He starts outside of the ghost house, being the first one able to move freely in the maze.
 He always try to reach the exact tile Pac-Man is on.
 - Pinky, the pink ghost, has a more strategic approach.
 Instead of targeting the position of Pac-Man, it targets the direction of Pac-Man, moving in parallel compared to the player. it is the second one to go out of the ghost house.
 He aims for 4 tiles ahead of Pac-Man, leading him to always try to trap him rather than chase him like blinky.
 - Clyde, the orange one, has a more random movement.
 It's not actually always random.
 When Pac-Man is more than 8 tiles away, he directly target Pac-Man, like Blinky does.
-However, when he is closer to Pac-Man like Blinky, it goes back into random mode.
+However, when he is closer to Pac-Man like Blinky, it goes back into scatter mode.
 He is the third one, to go out of ghost house.
 - Inky, the blue one, has the most complex patern.
 He is moving in relation to the position of both Pac-Man and Blinky.
 He always try to trap Pac-Man between him and Blinky's position.
 The farther Blinky is from Pac-Man, the more random he will move.

+A ghost should always be in movement.
 During fright time, all the ghosts try to run away from Pac-Man.
 They recover their normal behaviour when they are no longer frightened.

 ### Collision Handling